kel027/kel027/README.md

 </p>

 <p align="center">
   Passionate software engineer with a deep love for C++ and Python, thriving independently and collaboratively in high-stakes trading environments.
 Experienced in high-performance market data handling, exchange integrations, and algorithmic trading across traditional and crypto markets.
-Keen to join a challenging, tech-focused workspace that prioritizes code quality.
 </p>

 <p align="center">